Jani Miller, CTC, DS, LS

-Jani Is located in the Heatherdowns Blvd office in Toledo
+Jani Is located in the Heatherdowns Blvd office in Toledo.

 Jani has been listed as one of Travel+Leisure’s A-List Agents for the past 12 years as a golf specialist.
 Locally she is a member of Stone Oak Country Club and the Toledo Women’s Golf District Association.

-In addition to a Certified Travel Counselor (CTC), Ms. Miller holds a Destination Specialist certification for Africa, is an Adventure Travel Lifestyle Specialist, a Certified Lifestyle Specialist for Golf.
+In addition to a Certified Travel Counselor (CTC), Ms. Miller holds a Destination Specialist certification for Africa, is an Adventure Travel Lifestyle Specialist, and a Certified Lifestyle Specialist for Golf.
 She is an Azamara Platinum Globe Travel Professional, a Uniworld River Cruise Specialist, a Langham Hotels Specialist and has completed Lindblad's LEXpert course and the Seabourn Academy of advanced luxury-travel-industry training.